operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 - Scaffolded tests that use the [`envtest`][envtest] test framework
 - Preliminary support for CLI plugins.
 For more info see the [plugins design document][plugins-phase1-design-doc]
 - A `PROJECT` configuration file to store information about GVKs, plugins, and help the CLI make decisions.
 - A new option to create projects using ComponentConfig.
-For more info, see [enhancement proposal][enhancement proposal] and the [Component config tutorial][component-config-tutorial]
+For more info, see [enhancement proposal][component-proposal] and the [Component config tutorial][component-config-tutorial]
 - Go version `1.15` (previously it was `1.13`).

 Generated files with the default API versions: